ninabarzh/ipa/content/en/docs/take-back-power/counter.md

    - Only install from official stores

 4. New phone number (if possible):
-   - Use for verification only—don’t share widely
+   - Use for verification only, don’t share widely
    - Keep your old number for appearances if needed

 5. Avoid linking to compromised devices/accounts: Don’t sign into old Google/Apple accounts just to “check something”